qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Most bugs that users see are caused by few easy-to-trigger bugs.
 - Only a small portion of transisters in hardware are used in most times.
 Many transistors are rarely used.
 (Many transistors are for rarely-used instructions.
 Hardware defects related to them have higher probability to evade the test.
 See also: [Silent Data Corruptions at Scale](https://arxiv.org/pdf/2102.11245), [Cores that don’t count](https://sigops.org/s/conferences/hotos/2021/papers/hotos21-s01-hochschild.pdf))

 [^progress_misconception]: For beginners, a common misconception is that "if the software shows things on screen, then it's 90% done".
 In reality, a proof-of-concept is often just 20% done.
 There are so many corner cases in real usage.
 Not handing one corner case is bug.
 Most code are used for handling corner cases, not common cases.
-Although each specific corner case triggering probability is small, triggering any of the many corner cases is high-probability.
+Although each specific corner case triggering probability is often small, triggering any of the many corner cases is high-probability.

 Many optimizations are based on **assuming the high-probability case happens**:

 - Branch prediction assumes that it will execute the high-probability branch.
 If it predicts wrongly, speculative execution rolls back.
 - Cache assumes that it will access hot data.
 If it accesses outside of hot data, cache is not hit.
 - Optimistic concurrency control assumes there will be no concurrency conflict.
 If there do is a conflict, it rolls back and retries.
 It requires fewer waiting and communication than pessimistic concurrency control (locking), unless there are many contentions.
+- LLM speculative decoding assumes that many tokens are easy to predict and a small model gets same result as large model.
+(Also the cost of loading weights from memory is much larger than computing on weights, so batching can amortize memory IO latency.)

 ## Corresponding GoF design patterns